johnmyronmillar/YenFutureValue/README.md

 ![ARMA_forecast](Images/ARMA_forecast.png)

-* Based on the ARMA which had a lower AIC than the ARIMA, I would wait one day before buying the Yen, but I would rerun the prediction before purchase.
-I would also wait because the ARMA Yield Forecast shows downward movement while the Volatility is increasing.
+* Based on the ARMA model I would buying the Yen today, but I would rerun the prediction the next day since the yeild is forecast to decrease the next day and the GARCH model is forecasting increased volatility.

+* Based on the AIC, BIC and p value, the ARMA is a better fit than the ARIMA.
+The P value is less than .5 and the AIC and BIC of the ARMA is a fifth of the ARIMA's AIC and BIC.

 ### ARIMA